scobru/shogun-kunai/README.md

 - **tweetnacl** - Crypto primitives (Ed25519, NaCl box) for signing and address generation
 - **bs58** / **bs58check** - Base58 encoding for addresses

-All dependencies are included when you `npm install bugout-gun`.
+All dependencies are included when you `npm install kunai-gun`.

 ### What is Shogun Core?